Meharab/meharab.github.io/README.md

-# To-Do-List iOS Mobile App - [view source code](https://github.com/Meharab/iOS_To-Do-List_App_using_Objective-C4)
+# To-Do-List iOS Mobile App - [view source code](https://github.com/Meharab/iOS_To-Do-List_App_using_Objective-C)
-This is a mobile app for ios users.
+To-Do List is an iOS app that is designed to manage our daily base tasks.
+This is a mobile app for iOS users.
 It has been developed using MVC design pattern.
 This mobile app will help user to have more productive daily life.

 ### Tech Stack:
  Objective-C, XCode 9, Simulator.